Accused White House shooter to have mental exam

 The judge ordered that Ortega-Hernandez, who faces up to life in prison if convicted of attempting to assassinate Obama, remain in jail and set the next hearing for November 28.

-Kay said prosecutors made a sufficient showing that the case should go forward and he rejected a defense request to dismiss the charges because of a lack of evidence.
+Kay said prosecutors made a sufficient showing that the case should go forward and he rejected a defence request to dismiss the charges because of a lack of evidence.

 According to an FBI affidavit, an unidentified witness in Idaho who knows Ortega-Hernandez told authorities the defendant wanted to hurt Obama and referred to him as "the anti-Christ."